2026 industry reference

 Who buys dental vendor data?

-Practice management software companies, dental imaging vendors, RCM and billing platforms, dental supply distributors, staffing platforms, clear-aligner vendors, and dental marketing agencies all prospect into the same 178,000 practices.
+Practice management software companies, dental imaging vendors, RCM and billing platforms, dental supply distributors, staffing platforms, clear-aligner vendors, and dental marketing agencies all prospect into the same practice universe.
 Most of them buy data once and discover the long tail of solo offices their list never had.

 When is this the wrong dataset?